 This pathway map will help you gain the expertise needed to:

-2. Synthesize multiple sources of information to assist in decision making relative to agricultural business planning and operations.
+- Synthesize multiple sources of information to assist in decision making relative to agricultural business operations.

-4. Employ effective oral, written, and visual communication skills in a culturally sensitive and responsive manner.
+- Employ effective oral, written, and visual communication skills.

 Career Opportunities